ElementAstro/atom-docs/src/content/docs/en/function/type_caster.md

 5. **Custom Types**: When working with custom types, always register them and their conversions before using them with the `TypeCaster`.

 6. **Enum Handling**: For better type safety when working with enums, consider using strongly typed enums (`enum class`) and registering them with `TypeCaster`.

-## Conclusion

-The `TypeCaster` class provides a powerful and flexible system for handling complex type conversions in C++ applications.
-By leveraging its features such as custom conversions, type aliases, and multi-stage conversions, developers can create more robust and adaptable code, especially when dealing with diverse data types and formats.

-Remember to always consider the trade-offs between flexibility and type safety when using dynamic type casting, and use the `TypeCaster` class judiciously in your applications.